 Basic Statistics (3) or Honors Basic Statistics (3)

 |Completion of the Computer Proficiency Exam (CPE) with a passing score of 70 percent or higher.|

 Students who will meet the admission requirements at the end of the term must complete an Application for Admission to the e-Business major and a change of major declaration form before registering for upper-level “majors only” CBE courses.
-The application form is available here and in the CBE Student Academic Services office located in Stephens Hall, room 301.
+The application form is available here and in the CBE Student Academic and Career Services office located in Stephens Hall, room 301.

 >> Application for admission into the e-Business Major (PDF)

 The deadline for spring admission is Oct.
 1; the summer and fall deadline is March 1.
 Failure to meet the deadline can cause a delay in registering for "major only" or upper-level CBE courses.